Genitourinary Syndrome and Menopause

 Dryness, burning, and irritation of the vagina

-Lack of vaginal lubrication, discomfort, pain, and impaired function during intercourse
+Lack of vaginal lubrication leading to discomfort, pain, and decreased sexual satisfaction during intercourse

-Increase in urinary urgency, recurrent urinary tract infections, and urine leakage
+Increase in urinary urgency and recurrent urinary tract infections

 Understanding GSM Terminology